verrazzano/docs/content/en/docs/backup/keycloak.md

    ```
    {{< /clipboard >}}

-   The following is an example to create a Kubernetes secret consisting of credentials to connect to Object Storage.
+   The following is an example to create a Kubernetes secret consisting of credentials to connect to OCI Object Storage.
    ```
    $ kubectl create secret generic --namespace keycloak mysql-backup-secret --from-file=credentials=backup-secret.txt --from-file=config=backup-region.txt
    ```

 {{< alert title="NOTE" color="warning" >}}
 - The secret must be created in the namespace `keycloak`.
-- To restore Keycloak on a new cluster, create the secret in the namespace `keycloak`, in the new cluster.
+- To restore Keycloak on a new cluster, create the secret in the namespace, `keycloak`, in the new cluster.
 - To avoid misuse of sensitive data, ensure that the `backup-secret.txt` file is deleted after the Kubernetes secret is created.
 {{< /alert >}}